 I was given a warm welcome by Caroline Joyce Seemar, Manager of the Equestrian Association for People of Determination (EAPD)and Monica Kubik, Licensed Horse Dream Partner and Expert in Horse Guided Empowerment.
 After chatting for a while, I was taken to see the horses and Monica asked me if I wanted to interact with them.
 Hesitant at first, I was impressed with the magnificent creatures and decided to give it a go.
 I went near one and started patting it, it turned towards me and then looked away, ignoring me, and going about its business as if he was trying to tell me to leave me alone.
 Monica asked me if that attitude reminded me of someone in my life.
 Yes, it did!
 I am an overprotective mom and my boys always get exasperated with me and that is exactly their attitude!
-Monica smilingly explained that when we give metaphors to these horses, we learn to manage our relationships while trying to manage the horses by making those necessary behavioral changes to deal with them that eventually help us in our relationships!
+Monica explained that when we give metaphors to these horses, we learn to manage and make those necessary changes to deal with them that eventually help us in our relationships!
 We try to deal with the horse in a manner that gets us his/her approval and acceptance, or we be assertive with the horse when necessary and that is exactly how it helps us in our life too!
-I was fascinated!
+I was thrilled.

 Next on, I was introduced to a cute little pony and was asked to lead her back to the stables.
 I decided to give it a go.
 After talking to it and petting it for a bit I led it out of the field towards the stable and to my surprise she gently trotted with me!
 It was only after her companions took a particular route and I started taking her from another one, she stubbornly stood still and refused to budge!
 I looked at Monica helplessly and she told me you are the one leading her, and you have to show her who is the boss!
 I spoke to her gently but firmly and gave the rope a firm tug and she followed placing her full faith in me!